neurodata/about/research.md

 ### Intro

-Our research interests are perhaps best summarized by a matrix,  where the rows indicate the the kinds of challenges we face and the columns indicate the motivating scientific questions.
+Our research projects are perhaps best summarized by a matrix,  where the rows indicate the the kinds of challenges we face and the columns indicate the spatial scales of experimental data available to us.